BBurns42/sandbox-system-builder/docs/help/roll_expressions.md

 ```

 This expression will only work with a targeted token.
 It will add "value" to the current value of the specified property (key only, no @).
 For example, `roll(Damage_Roll;2;10;false) sum(?[Damage_Roll]) add(HP;-sum(?[Damage_Roll]))`.
 This example expression will subtract 2d10 from the property `@{HP}` of the targeted token.
+Remember that Roll Expressions must always include a numerical value.

 #### addself()